SentryChi/Moddable-Pong-Mod-by-Chi/README.md

 and other issues before creating commits.
 To do this automatically, you can add it as a git hook:

+### Author Notes

+This is an assingment mod for my submission for the GameUp Africa Godot Course

 ```
 # If you don't have pre-commit already:
 pip install pre-commit